Exact Terms

 How it works

 Three steps.
 No accounts.
-No prompts saved by default.
+Your typed text is not saved by default.

 Use symptoms, vibes, or half-formed intent.

-The workbench is tuned for non-expert language.
+The term finder is tuned for non-expert language.
 The messier the input, the more useful the translation.

 See the vocabulary and why it fits.